 We live in a time of cyber-attacks and security breaches.
 When regional Victorian hospitals and health services were hit by a ransomware attack in late 2019, it forced a shutdown of critical systems – including patient records and financial management – until the issue could be resolved.
 It also left users without email or internet access for weeks and required manual workarounds for wage and invoice processing, causing untold disruption and threatening patient privacy.

 Service interruptions aside, privacy breaches have serious ongoing effects, as Sydney property valuation and consulting business, LandMark White (LMW) discovered throughout 2019.
 When 137,500 valuation records were stolen from LMW’s database in January and posted on the dark web, banks and other property sector businesses were forced to inform customers about the breach.
 LMW was suspended from the Big Four bank panels until adequate cyber security measures were in place.
 The reputational damage was devastating and LMW lost an estimated $7 million in revenue.
 A forced three-month trading halt eventually resulted in a declared a full year loss of $2.3m, rather than the $2.8 profit it was expecting.

 As the number of cyber-attack instances continues to grow, even tech companies are vulnerable, with online graphic design service Canva experiencing a ‘security incident’ in May 2019 that saw personal details of 139 million customers worldwide accessed.

-An assessment of our previous MSP environment resulted in a lot of red flags.
 In a world of hackers and cyber security, we needed to make a change and moving to SaaS has erased all of these issues for us.